ExchangeBC/code-with-us/README.md

 ![image](/images-for-wiki/bcdx-logo.png)

-# _Code With Us_
+# Code With Us

-Created by the [BC Developers' Exchange](https://bcdevexchange.org/), _Code With Us_ is a lightweight procurement process for public sector organizations to pay developers for code.
+"Code With Us" is a **lightweight procurement mechanism** for public sector organizations to pay developers for code.

 ---